 Find out the approximate firing times and further information here

 5. Take your pick from a wide range of attractions

 October is the time of year when many places are bunkering down for the winter.
-But not here in Blackpool where we have the biggest portfolio of attractions outside of London.
+But not here in Blackpool.
+Did you know that we have the biggest portfolio of attractions outside of London?

 Take your pick from Late Night Riding antics at Blackpool Pleasure Beach; splashes of indoor fun at Sandcastle Waterpark; discover the underwater world at SEA LIFE Blackpool; experience the illuminated and heritage trams; take a walk on the wild side at Blackpool Zoo; and try your luck at the UK’s largest indoor amusement arcade, Coral Island;

 Top tip: once you know your travel dates, we recommend booking any attractions in advance, especially leading up to the half-term holidays.
 Many attractions run time slot allocations, meaning they are booking up and selling out more quickly than usual.

 6. Watch Peter Pan The Musical at the Winter Gardens from 26 - 29 October